OCA/account-consolidation/account_consolidation/readme/CONFIGURE.rst

-To install this module, you need the modules `currency_monthly_rate` and to be available in your system.
+To install this module, you need the modules `currency_monthly_rate` to be available in your system.

 To configure this module, you need to flag a company as Consolidation in the Accounting settings.